 Since 1983, the Pastoral Counseling Center (PCC) has provided affordable, quality counseling grounded in the Christian faith to people in the Tri-County region.
 We have been a healing place, offering a listening ear, a caring presence, and a helping hand to our clients.
 Click here to see a presentation on all services available at the PCC.

 The Center for Life Enrichment is looking for individuals who may be able to provide guidance/assistance in the following areas: fiscal management, human relations, contract negotiation, policy development, fundraising and public relations.
 Please call if you are interested, or know someone who has an interest in assisting the center.
-Contact person is Jack Hormell, Executive Director (301) 373-8100 ext 824 or email email@example.com.
+Contact TCLE at (301) 373-8100 or by email at firstname.lastname@example.org.